 U.S. Hospitals Prepare Guidelines For Who Gets Care Amid Coronavirus Surge

-As COVID-19 spreads rapidly through the United States, many American doctors could soon be making the decisions that overwhelmed health care workers in Italy are already facing: Which patients get life-saving treatment and which ones do not?
+As COVID-19 spreads rapidly through the United States, many American doctors could soon be making the decisions that overwhelmed health care workers in Italy are already facing: Which patients get lifesaving treatment, and which ones do not?

-Every accredited hospital in the U.S. is required to have some mechanism for addressing ethical issues like this — typically, an ethics committee made up of not just medical professionals, but often also social workers, pastors and patient advocates.
+Every accredited hospital in the U.S. is required to have some mechanism for addressing ethical issues like this — typically, an ethics committee made up of not just medical professionals but often also social workers, pastors and patient advocates.
 Sometimes in partnership with hospital triage committees, they create guidelines for prioritizing patient care if there's a resource shortage.

 As the number of coronavirus cases rises in the U.S., hospitals have a new urgency in revisiting and updating those guidelines.

 They vary from hospital to hospital, but their overall goal is usually to save the most lives.
-So hospitals consider a combination of factors: age, life expectancy, how severe a patient's illness is, how likely treatment is to help, and whether a patient has additional illnesses that could shorten their life span, such as cancer or heart disease.
+So hospitals consider a combination of factors: age, life expectancy, how severe a patient's illness is, how likely treatment is to help and whether a patient has additional illnesses that could shorten the person's life span, such as cancer or heart disease.
 Hospitals can then use those factors to develop scoring systems or clinical scores to prioritize care.

 In early March, as the coronavirus outbreak worsened in Italy, an Italian medical association issued guidelines finding that doctors might have to prioritize younger COVID-19 patients over older ones.
 "It may be necessary to place an age limit" on access to intensive care, the guidelines advised, with the goal of preserving limited health care resources for patients more likely to survive.

-But age is rarely the only factor in such decision making.
+But age is rarely the only factor in such decision-making.
 For example, a 20-year-old will not always get priority over a 60-year-old, especially if that 20-year-old has additional health problems that could mean the 60-year-old is likely to live longer anyway.
-Scoring systems can disadvantage older patients because as people age they become more susceptible to disease, which can hurt their clinical scores.
+Scoring systems can disadvantage older patients, because as people age they become more susceptible to disease, which can hurt their clinical scores.

 Another potential factor is "social usefulness," a concept that might favor, for example, a sick nurse because that person could go on to save other lives.

-"Some people think that people who are in a position to help address a crisis in the future if they were to recover, like health care workers and first responders, maybe should receive some sort of priority in triaging scarce resources," said Dr. Emily Rubin, a pulmonary and critical care physician at Massachusetts General Hospital in Boston and a co-chair of the hospital's ethics committee.
+"Some people think that people who are in a position to help address a crisis in the future if they were to recover, like health care workers and first responders, maybe should receive some sort of priority in triaging scarce resources," said Emily Rubin, a pulmonary and critical care physician at Massachusetts General Hospital in Boston and a co-chair of the hospital's ethics committee.

 Could other professions also be a factor, meaning that a hospital might prioritize, say, a hedge fund manager over a landscaper?
 That's unlikely, according to Dr. Matthew Wynia, an infectious disease and public health specialist who directs the University of Colorado's Center for Bioethics and Humanities.

-Wynia said most hospitals should operate on the principle that every human life has equal worth, so patients are clinically evaluated the same regardless of their employment, gender, race, insurance or whether they have children.
+Wynia said most hospitals should operate on the principle that every human life has equal worth, so patients are clinically evaluated the same regardless of their employment, gender, race or insurance, or whether they have children.

 "So if you had someone who was an upstanding member of the local community or a big donor to the hospital or a well-known politician versus a clerk at the 7-Eleven or a homeless person," Wynia said, each of those patients should be evaluated equally.

-There's already evidence when it comes to coronavirus testing that rich and powerful people are getting greater access than ordinary Americans.
+There's already evidence that when it comes to coronavirus testing, rich and powerful people are getting greater access than ordinary Americans.

-But ideally, hospital decision-makers would have "blinded" information that prevents them from knowing details about a patient's source of payment, race, gender and other personal details, unless it's clinically relevant, Wynia said.
+But ideally, hospital decision-makers would have "blinded" information that prevented them from knowing details about a patient's source of payment, race, gender and other personal details, unless it were clinically relevant, Wynia said.

 Hospitals could adopt a lottery or first-come-first-served system for triaging patients, but that might mean someone less sick is treated before someone more sick, potentially failing to achieve the goal of saving the most lives.
 Hospitals could treat worse-off patients first, but if those people are unlikely to survive, doctors might be better off focusing on people who are less ill.